merenlab/merenlab.org/tutorials/infant-gut/index.md

 In contrast to the contigs database, an **anvi'o profile database** stores sample-specific information about contigs.
 Profiling a BAM file with anvi'o creates a single profile that reports properties for each contig in a single sample based on mapping results.
 Each profile database automatically links to a contigs database, and anvi’o can merge single profiles that link to the same contigs database into **anvi'o merged profile**s (which is what you have in this directory).

-If you would like to learn more about these, here are some direct links:
+If you're asking yourself, "How do I generate profile and contigs databases for my own data?", or would like to learn more, here are some direct links:

 * [Creating an anvi'o contigs database]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}#creating-an-anvio-contigs-database){:target="_blank"}
 * [Creating an anvi'o profile database]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}#profiling-bam-files){:target="_blank"}